ashkan-moghadasi/RabbitMQSingleProducerConsumer/README.md

 # RabbitMQSingleProducerConsumer
-Create Single Producer and Consumer With RabbitMQ
+This Simple Example Shows How to Create Single Producer That Publish Message To "demo-Queue" and Consumer With RabbitMQ